 “The tendency of transportation companies to use dash cams to reward safe driving instead of only tracking unsafe behaviors struck us as a highly positive development,” Jazrawy says.
 “We expect more carriers to start implementing this practice in the future.”

 The Motive AI Dashcam can be utilized to share and showcase exceptional acts of safety among drivers.

-With the added perspective that the DRIVE risk score provides, safety managers can ensure that top drivers are rewarded for their good work and that others will be recognized for improvement.
+With the added perspective that the Safety Score provides, safety managers can ensure that top drivers are rewarded for their good work and that others will be recognized for improvement.